FindMySchool LogoFindMySchool

 Yes, the school describes itself as heavily oversubscribed for its planned Year 7 intake, which is set at 295 places.
 Oversubscription means families should treat admissions deadlines and preference strategy as important, rather than assuming a place will be available by default.

 Applications are made through Luton’s coordinated admissions process.
-The published timetable for the September 2026 intake opens applications on 01 September 2025, closes on 31 October 2025, and issues offers on 02 March 2026.
+For Year 7 entry in September 2027 in Luton, applications close on 31 October 2026, with offers issued on 1 March 2027.

 Yes.
 The school serves as Luton’s specialist resourced provision for deaf students aged 11 to 16, and external review highlights effective SEND identification and support, including provision that enables deaf students to achieve well and participate in enrichment.

 Key indicators are positive.
-The Progress 8 score is +0.54, the average Attainment 8 score is 50.6, and the school’s FindMySchool GCSE ranking based on official data places it 1,337th in England and 5th in Luton, a level consistent with solid performance in the middle 35% of schools in England.
+The Progress 8 score is +0.54, the average Attainment 8 score is 49.4, and the school’s FindMySchool GCSE academic ranking based on official data places it 1,379th out of 3,895 schools in England and 5th in Luton, a level consistent with solid performance in the middle 35% of schools in England.

 Get in touch with the school directly